 Sembawang is located on the north east of Singapore island.
 Already home to a British Royal Air Force base, the Royal Australian Air Force arrived at Sembawang in August 1940.
 Four squadrons were based at RAAF Far East – Numbers 1, 8, 21 and 453.
 They each operated 12 aircraft, with 6 in reserve.

 No. 1 Squadron was the first Allied squadron to go into action during the Pacific War, just one hour before Pearl Harbor was attacked.
-The base did not last long against the Japanese push through South East Asia, and it was abandoned less than a month later.
+The base did not last long against the Japanese push through South East Asia and was evacuated to Java February 6.

 Throughout the first year of the Pacific War, the squadrons based at Sembawang suffered heavy losses:

 - No. 21 lost 42 men